Get consistent, nonstop performance with assembly line automation

 Types of Assembly Line Robots

-Assembly robots come in three configurations: six-axis articulated arms, four-axis “SCARA” robots, and the modern “Delta” configuration.
+Robotic assembly systems come in three configurations: six-axis articulated arms, four-axis “SCARA” robots, and the modern “Delta” configuration.
 Looking like a ceiling-mounted spider, the delta robot uses motors in the base to move three linked arms.
 This creates a machine with unrivaled acceleration and speed, although payloads are less than those of articulated designs.
 Conventionally, deltas only have three or four axes but FANUC can provide as many as six axes of motion on its M-1iA and M-2iA robots, making them ideal for high-speed robotic assembly.

 Uses for Robotic Assembly